Colorado Avalanche: Retired numbers

 The numbers retired when the franchise was in Quebec – J. C. Tremblay's No. 3, Marc Tardif's No. 8, Michel Goulet's No. 16 and Peter Stastny's No. 26 – were entered back into circulation after the move to Colorado.

 Hall of Famers

 The Colorado Avalanche hold an affiliation with a number of inductees to the Hockey Hall of Fame.
-Ten inductees from the players category of the Hall of Fame are affiliated with the Avalanche.
-Of those ten, Forsberg, Roy, and Sakic earned their credentials primarily with the Avalanche.
+Eleven inductees from the players category of the Hall of Fame are affiliated with the Avalanche.
+Of those eleven, Forsberg, Roy, and Sakic earned their credentials primarily with the Avalanche.